yukanagai/hogwarts_crud/README.md

 ## Hark a MERGE conflict

 You might have noticed that you get a merge conflict message after merging `stephs_seeds` into `master`.
 Read the message and go to the file in question.
 Git is really good about this and has preserved both versions of the code.
 One section is code from HEAD in the master branch, the other is the code from Steph's branch.
-If Steph's code make sense over the HEAD branch, simply erase all of the arrow markings.
+If Steph's code make sense over the HEAD branch, simply erase all of the lines with arrow/equals markings.

 ```
 <<<<<<< HEAD